zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

 ## Option 4b: Windows Versions - PuTTY

 In earlier versions of Windows, ssh-keygen was not a native utility, so third party utilities had to be utilized.
 In this section, we'll illustrate using **PuTTY**.
-If you prefer **Git for Windows** visit the option prior to this one.
+If you prefer **Git for Windows**, visit the option prior to this one.

 1. If you don't already have it installed, access the link below and download the application.
 For Oracle employees, **PuTTY** is also available for download internally via the **MyDesktop** application.
 For non-Oracle employees and customers, use the below link.
 If you are unable to install anything on your laptop due to permission issues, please use the Oracle Cloud Shell option above.